-The Company's Board consists of seven Directors, four of whom are considered independent by the Board based upon the tests for independence set forth in NI 52-110.
-Leendert G. Krol, Quinton Hennigh, Carlos Vilhena and Diane R. Garrett are independent.
-Mark E. Jones III is not independent as he is the Executive Chairman, Mr. Appleyard as President and CEO of the Company is not independent and Brian C. Irwin is not independent as he is the Company's Corporate Secretary and former CFO.
+The Company's Board consists of six Directors, three of whom are considered independent by the Board based upon the tests for independence set forth in NI 52-110.
+Leendert G. Krol, Quinton Hennigh, and Carlos Vilhena are independent.
+Mark E. Jones III is not independent as he was the Executive Chairman, Mr. Appleyard as President and CEO of the Company is not independent and Brian C. Irwin is not independent as he is the Company's Corporate Secretary and former CFO.